HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/wcmlibraries.md

     -libFilePath <value>
     ```

-    Use this attribute to specify the context of the virtual portal that contains the WCM Library that you want to import, if any:
+    Starting in CF210, use this attribute to specify the context of the virtual portal that contains the WCM Library that you want to import, if any:

     ```
     -virtualPortalContext <value>